Democrats' path to winning in 2022 could come down to fielding the right messengers for swing seats

 When the House of Representatives passed President Biden's $1.9 trillion COVID-19 rescue package in the wee hours of Saturday morning, Republicans lined up unanimously against it despite the fact that it's arguably among the most popular legislative initiatives in over a decade.

-Frankly, it's a political gift to Democrats, priming them to head into 2022 with a incredibly simple but potent message: We went to Washington and fought for you.
+Frankly, it's a political gift to Democrats, priming them to head into 2022 with an incredibly simple but potent message: We went to Washington and fought for you.

 Unfortunately, that's not an entirely unfounded bet once one factors in Republicans' already extensive voter suppression efforts and the potential advantages of gerrymandering.
 On the bright side, Trump's incompetent handling of the Census could delay the new, more GOP-friendly districts for one more election cycle, buying House Democrats at least a touch more breathing room in 2022.